eric-mwakazi/ku-edition/README.md

 ## Conclusion
 This playbook automates setting up an EC2 instance with NGINX and UFW.
 Modify the `welcome_page.j2` template as needed for custom content.

+## Stop the Servers and VMs:
+Once you're done testing, remember to stop any unused EC2 instances or VMs to avoid unnecessary costs.
+In AWS, you can stop the instance directly from the EC2 dashboard.

 ## 📚 Resources